ryan-carpenter/Encode-Sans/docs/05-working-through-fontbakery-issues/README.md

 I have filed this issue at https://github.com/khaledhosny/ots/issues/178 with a few more details.

+UPDATE: OTS needs to fix this issue, but it will be awhile.
+For now, I'll ~~remove~~ rename ligature carets to `lig_carrot_off` so they don't export as carets, but don't lose their positioning.
+This will allow the fonts to pass the OTS test.

 ## Family Naming

 > ⚠️ WARN: Combined length of family and style must not exceed 20 characters.